-The Argon is a powerful Wi-Fi enabled development board that can act as either a standalone Wi-Fi endpoint or Wi-Fi enabled gateway for Particle Mesh networks.
+The Argon is a powerful Wi-Fi enabled development board for Wi-Fi networks.
 It is based on the Nordic nRF52840 and has built-in battery charging circuitry so it’s easy to connect a Li-Po and deploy your local network in minutes.

-The Argon is great for connecting existing projects to the Particle Device Cloud or as a gateway to connect an entire group of local endpoints.
+The Argon is great for connecting existing projects to the Particle Device Cloud over a Wi-Fi network.

 - On-board 4MB flash for ESP32